Jefferson County Court Records

 Misdemeanor Cases

 Class A and Class B misdemeanors — including DUI, theft, family violence, and assault — are prosecuted in the County Courts at Law No. 2 and No. 3.
-The County Clerk serves as clerk of the court for these proceedings.
-The misdemeanor court division handles filing, warrants, summonses, subpoenas, and commitments.
+The County Clerk serves as clerk of the court for these proceedings and handles filing, warrants, summonses, subpoenas, and commitments.

 - Phone: (409) 835-8475, Option 4